-Admission applications for the Fall 2019 cohort will be open on November 15, 2018.
+Due to technical difficulties, admission application for the Fall 2019 cohort will begin on December 1, 2018 instead of November 15, 2018.
 Program applications are available at the Allied Health Centralized Application Service (AHCAS).
 There is a $95 fee to apply.
 The deadline for Fall 2019 is March 1, 2019.
 YOU MAY ONLY APPLY TO ONE PROGRAM.
 IF YOU APPLY TO MORE THAN ONE PROGRAM, THE APPLICATION WITH THE EARLIEST TIME AND DATE WILL BE THE ONE YOU FOR WHICH YOU WILL BE CONSIDERED.
 IF YOU APPLY TO A SECOND PROGRAM YOU WILL BE CHARGED AN EXTRA $95 FEE THAT IS NON-REFUNDABLE.
 Please note there is a separate application for student interested in the Radiologic Sciences Bridge Program.

 *located on the Armstrong campus

 Radiologic Sciences is a comprehensive term applied to the science of administering radiation, ultrasound, or magnetism to provide information for the diagnosis and treatment of diseases and injuries.
 Georgia Southern University offers Bachelor of Science degrees and post-baccalaureate certificates leading to certification in several career specialties in the radiologic sciences.

 Bachelor of Science in Radiologic Sciences, Initial Certification